 Alberta’s Employment Standards Toolkit for Employers states that if an employee is working from another province, that province’s employment standards legislation may apply.
 Furthermore, it specifies that when an employee works outside Alberta for an Alberta-based company, the Employment Standards Code (“ESC”) will govern the employee depending on the specific circumstances and the nature of the employment agreement.
 Due to this:

 - the law that applies is the law that is intended by the parties, whether explicitly stated or implied.

-- even if the work is done entirely outside Alberta, the ESC can govern the employment relationship if it is stated in the work contract.
-Or if there is supporting evidence of the parties’ intentions to have it governed by same.
+- even if the work is done entirely outside Alberta, the ESC can govern the employment relationship if it is stated in the employment contract or if there is supporting evidence of the parties’ intentions to have it governed by the same.

-If the intention of the parties can’t be decided through a contract or other documentation, a test has been established by the courts to determine which legislation will apply.
-This test has many aspects, some of which are:
+In the event that the intention of the parties cannot be determined through a contract or other documentation, a test has been established by the courts to ascertain which legislation will apply.
+This test is made up of many aspects, some of which are:

 - where the work is done;

 - whether the employer is based in Alberta;

 The legislation in British Columbia is mostly silent on this matter, but the case law states that if the employment contract does not specify which province’s employment standards legislation should govern, the British Columbia Employment Standards Act (“ESA”) will apply if there is a strong enough connection between the employment and the province.
 Some factors that can be used to determine this connection are: